-Dental insurance in Ohio is affordable, easy to apply for and available through many of the most recognized insurers.
+Dental insurance plans in Ohio are affordable, easy to apply for, and available through many of the most recognized insurers.
 The cost of good managed-care coverage, which includes regular preventive checkups, is actually less expensive than most people realize.
 Anthem Blue Cross, UnitedHealthcare, Medical Mutual and Humana are four of the larger providers in the state.
 There are also many other smaller carriers that offer “discount “plans.

-We combine more than 37 years of experience with our unmatched and unbiased knowledge of insurance coverage.
+We combine more than 40 years of experience with our unmatched and unbiased knowledge of insurance coverage.
 You’ll view the lowest available premiums on our website, and if you wish to apply for a policy, you’ll be amazed at how quick the process is.
 Many of the plans offer vision riders, if you need glasses, contact lenses or any other eyecare.
 With many plans, you can choose your own dentist, and schedule a preventative visit with x-rays with no waiting period or deductible to meet.

 We have carefully picked the best policies in the state and made them available to you.
 Pediatric coverage is also automatically covered through many Exchange plans.
 If you need help with enrollment, or subsidy calculation, please notify us.
 Open Enrollment for Marketplace plans begins November 1, although special exceptions are available for qualified applicants (SEP).

 Managed Care Vs. Indemnity

 There are two classifications of dental plans in Ohio.
 “Managed Care” utilizes networks of dentists, specialists and oral surgeons, the same way health networks group doctors and hospitals together.
-The service you receive is priced in advance at a pre-arranged rate.
+The service you receive is priced in advance at a per-arranged rate.
 Often, larger discounts are provided for major extractions root canals, and crowns.

 For example, while the cost of a tooth extraction might be $120 for someone without coverage, when you utilize a network provider, the cost might reduce to $90.
-Or perhaps even $60 or $70.
+Or perhaps $60 or $70.
 It makes a big difference!
 Other non-preventative expenses are also likely to be heavily discounted, including fillings and root canals.